Add-ons

 sleep_summary | Sleep duration and stages, breathing rate, SpO₂, time to fall asleep |

-Each document is versioned: a new version is only generated when the clinical content actually changes.
+Each document is versioned: a new version is generated only when the clinical content changes.
 If no new data arrives, the existing document is preserved.

 Payload structure

-The FHIR Bundle is delivered via webhook with data_structure: "clinical_ready".
+The FHIR Bundle is delivered through the Data Webhook with data_structure: "clinical_ready".
 The bundle follows the FHIR R4 collection type and includes one Patient resource and one Observation per mapped metric.

 {